Charlie Munger wanted Donald Trump to be the last person to become US President: ‘Vainglory, puffery…’ | Company Business News

-Donald Trump has been at the centre of the stage since he took over for the second time as the US President, a development that has affected almost all nations around the world.
-His most recent mega moves has been imposing a slew of tariffs that he has imposed on 184 countries, including China, India, Vietnam, EU and more.
+Donald Trump has taken centre stage since he took over for the second time as the US President, a development that has affected almost all nations around the world.
+His most recent mega move has been imposing a slew of tariffs on 184 countries, including China, India, Vietnam, EU nations and more.
 Amid Donald Trump's policy announcement, a 2011 interview of late Berkshire Hathaway Vice Chairman Charlie Munger's take on him is going viral.

 In a now-viral interview, Charlie Munger was asked about his take on Donald Trump, who had not yet entered the White House.